What is cleverotica / cleverotic romance?

-We don’t want to be seen as elitist, but we have a commitment to our readers to only showcase works that are both intelligent and steamy.
+We reject around 40% of the book nominations we receive.
+The most common reason for rejection is that the book is ‘too mass-appeal’.
+We don’t want to be seen as elitist, but we have a commitment to our readers to only showcase works that are steamily erotic, but also either highly intelligent or literary.
 Not every reader of intelligent erotic content is going to like every book listed on cleverotic.com, but providing readers with a list of books that they know are intelligently-written helps narrow their search for something to read.
 We want to keep our promise to readers of listing books that are both clever and erotic.
 If your book is rejected, remember that our decisions are based on our opinions only, and you should not feel slighted if we do not personally feel your book is cleverotic.
 If you’re new to writing, we encourage you to continue developing your style and voice.
 It’s rare that an author’s first or second book qualifies as cleverotic, but often by an author’s third or fourth book there’s a strong, sensual style beginning to come to the fore.
 So beginner writers, take heart – we all were new once.
 If you don’t make the cut the first time around, keep writing, and come back to nominate one of your later books down the track.
-Read quality works to improve your own imagination, and visit forums like kboards.com to learn what has worked for others.
+Read quality works to improve your own imagination, and visit forums like kboards.com to learn from others further along their writing journey.

 Is there a cost for listing a book?

 At this point in time there is no cost to have books included on cleverotic.com.

 How can I correct or add additional book categories or tags to a book listing?

 We do our best to assign each book to the most appropriate genres, categories and tags, however we often only examine the first 10% of a book, so we may not have enough information to give it the best categorisation.
 Please let us know (using the website’s contact form) if a book should have additional or alternative tags, genres or categories attached to it.